vpenso/scripts/docs/net/dns/README.md

 ### Name Server

-Maintains part of the domain name space

-- Stores the complete information about a zone, resolves lookups, maintains a cache
+Maintains part of the domain name space (stores the complete information about a zone)

+- Listens for DNS queries, and **responds with local zone data**
+- Caches (recently retrieved) data about domains outside its name space
+- Uses its resolver to **forward queries** to other authoritative name servers

+**Primarey** name servers hold “authoritative” information about set of domains

+- Signals the change to a secondary name server (increment serial number filed in SOA)
+- **Secondary** name servers maintain a copy of zone information from a primary name server using a process called **zone transfer**
+- Zone transfer performed according to the expire time parameter in SOA
+  - Full Zone Transfer - Secondary downloads all RRs
+  - Incremental Zone Transfer - Primary notifies (IXFR protocl) about changes for an partial download
+  - Dynamic DNS (DDNS) allows DHCP server to send updates to primary DNS server

 ### Domain Name Resolution

+Maps a domain name (human readable) to an IP address (machine readable)

-Maps a domain name to an IP address (standardized language to query servers)
+- **Resolvers** - Maps a domain name to an IP address that identifies the domains hosted location
+- Domains resolved segment by segment from the highest-level domain down (eventually queries server DNS servers)